Vascular smooth muscle: Function

 Vascular smooth muscle contracts or relaxes to change both the volume of blood vessels and the local blood pressure, a mechanism that is responsible for the redistribution of the blood within the body to areas where it is needed (i.e. areas with temporarily enhanced oxygen consumption).
 Thus the main function of vascular smooth muscle tone is to regulate the caliber of the blood vessels in the body.
 Excessive vasoconstriction leads to high blood pressure, while excessive vasodilation as in shock leads to low blood pressure.
+Vascular smooth muscle cells also play important roles during development, e.g. driving osteocyte differentiation from undifferentiated precursors during osteogenesis.

 Arteries have a great deal more smooth muscle within their walls than veins, thus their greater wall thickness.
 This is because they have to carry pumped blood away from the heart to all the organs and tissues that need the oxygenated blood.
 The endothelial lining of each is similar.

 Excessive proliferation of vascular smooth muscle cells contributes to the progression of pathological conditions, such as vascular inflammation, plaque formation, atherosclerosis, restenosis, and pulmonary hypertension.
 Recent studies have shown that the majority of cells within atherosclerotic plaque, the predominant cause of heart attack and stroke, are vascular smooth muscle cell derived.